-EXPLAINER-I just got a COVID-19 vaccine.
+Explainer-I just got a COVID-19 vaccine.
 Now what?

 WHAT KIND OF PROTECTION DOES IT GIVE?

-It will also be several more months before it becomes clear how long the vaccination will protect someone from coronavirus infection.
+It will also be several more months before it becomes clear how long the vaccination will protect someone from the coronavirus.

 “Until then, it is better to avoid the pub, and other in-person gatherings with many people,” said Dr. Anita Shet, infectious disease specialist at Johns Hopkins Bloomberg School of Public Health.